NEUBIAS/training-resources/_includes/filter_neighbourhood/exercises/filter_mean_variance_imagejgui.md

 - For radius 5, what happens to the size of the segmented nuclei?

 > ## Solution
-> No applying manual thresholding on raw images gives a large number of undesired connected components
+> - Applying thresholding on the raw image does not work, as it yields a large number of undesired connected components
->
 > - [ Image › Duplicate... ]
 >   - title = mean_1
 > - [ Process › Filters › Mean... ]